kota7/kgschart-r/README.md

 kgschart
 ========

-R package for parsing KGS rank graphs into numeric data
+`kgschart` is an R package for parsing KGS rank graphs into numeric data ([KGS](http://gokgs.com/) is an online platform for the game of go).
+See [Documentation](https://kota7.github.io/kgschart-r/) for package introduction, or visit the [web app](https://kota.shinyapps.io/kgschart-app/) to try the package functionality on the browser.

 Installation
 ------------